AntonioRedondo/AnotherMonitor/README.md

 #### Retriving device processes since Android Nougat 7.0 (API 24)

 In Android 7.0 Google once again has made undocumented changes and has significantly restricted access to the `proc` file system.
 This means that since this new API level it is not possible anymore to retrieve processes unless you have root access.
-AnotherMonitor running on devices with Android 7.0 or higher only shows total CPU usage, AnotherMonitor CPU usage and memory usage, but not CPU usage for other processes.[Star this issue](https://code.google.com/p/android/issues/detail?id=205565) to push Google to implement an alternative API.
+AnotherMonitor running on devices with Android 7.0 or higher only shows total CPU usage, AnotherMonitor CPU usage and memory usage, but not CPU usage for other processes.
+[Star this issue](https://code.google.com/p/android/issues/detail?id=205565) to push Google to implement an alternative API.

 ## Resolving dependencies